 The themes of Windows XP, now on Windows 10.
 Some of these were once exclusively available on certain versions of Windows XP, with the Royale theme being a particular nostalgic throwback to 2004.

 The taskbar and the color scheme are the two important points here, easily mixed into the Windows 10 of today.
-Even in 2021 with the latest 20H2 update, the themes all work here, Royale especially looks fantastic with its almost fluorescent blue and green colors, while Zune brings a great mix of black and orange to the desktop.
+Even in 2022 with the latest 20H2 update in Windows 10, the themes all work here, Royale especially looks fantastic with its almost fluorescent blue and green colors, while Zune brings a great mix of black and orange to the desktop.